benathi/bensblogs/_posts/2023-02-24-illustrated-attention.md

 This blog aims to lay the groundwork for a series of deep dive articles on transformers.
-We briefly introduce the notion of Einstein Summation (einsum) that provides a convenient framework in thinking about how tensors interact.
+We briefly introduce the notion of Einstein Summation (einsum), which provides a convenient framework for thinking about how tensors interact.
 With the einsum notation, we will be able to see what each operation does without having to worry about technical implementation details such as which axes to transpose or permute.
-If you have not heard it before, it can take half an hour or so to develop the the understanding and to get comfortable, but it will change you life in terms of how you think about tensor operations and make things much easier to understand in the long run.
+If you have not heard of it before, it may take around half an hour to develop an understanding and become comfortable with it, but it can change your life in terms of how you think about tensor operations and make things much easier to understand in the long run.
 For a more detailed blog on einsum, you can check out [Einsum Is All You Need](https://rockt.github.io/2018/04/30/einsum).

 ## Notation
+This section explains the notation that will be used in the following discussion.
 * $$b$$: batch size
 * $$h$$: number of heads
 * $$k,v$$: dimension of value and key head. k=v for transformers attention, but we use the different symbols for clarity.